-With AWS Systems Manager, you pay only for what you use on the following priced features, as you use them.
+With Amazon Systems Manager, you pay only for what you use on the following priced features, as you use them.
 There are no minimum fees or upfront commitments.
 Features that are provided at no additional charge are listed here.
 Limits may apply.

-AWS Systems Manager Parameter Store consists of standard and advanced parameters.
+Amazon Systems Manager Parameter Store consists of standard and advanced parameters.
 Standard parameters are available at no additional charge.
 When you create advanced parameters, you are charged based on the number of advanced parameters stored each month and per API interaction.
 Charges for parameters stored for less than a month are prorated on an hourly basis.
-To learn more about advanced parameters visit the AWS Systems Manager documentation or product page.
+To learn more about advanced parameters visit the Amazon Systems Manager documentation or product page.

 Information about Parameter Store API throughput limits is available on the Systems Manager limits page.
 Higher throughput limit settings are applied per account per region.
 After a higher throughput is enabled, you will be charged per Parameter Store API interaction for standard and advanced parameters.
 A Parameter Store API interaction is defined as an interaction between an API request and an individual parameter.
 For example, if a Get request returns ten parameters, that counts as ten Parameter Store API interactions.

 |Pricing - Parameter Storage|

 |Advanced||¥0.352 per advanced parameter per month (prorated hourly if the parameter is stored less than a month)|

 |Pricing - API Interactions|